Skip to content

 Which Fortify alternative is best for C/C++ code?

-Coverity is the strongest alternative for C/C++ analysis.
+Coverity is the strongest alternative for C/C++.
 It performs deep interprocedural dataflow analysis and holds TUV SUD certification for safety-critical development under ISO 26262 and IEC 61508.
-Klocwork is another strong option for embedded and automotive C/C++ codebases.
+Klocwork is another solid option for embedded and automotive C/C++ codebases.

 What happened to Fortify after the OpenText acquisition?